This is the first real decision in home espresso, and most buying guides don't explain it well.

 Lower quality ceiling: The best espresso you can get from a super-automatic is good.
 It's not great.
 The automated grind-dose-tamp process introduces compromises that even high-end super-automatics can't fully overcome.

 Expensive repairs: When a super-automatic breaks — and they all eventually do — the repair cost is often high.
 The integrated systems are more complex to service than semi-autos.
+A $1,000 super-auto repair bill is not unusual.

 Can't separate components: When the grinder wears out, you replace the whole machine.